BestTimesToVisit.com Logo

 cultural

 Explore the intimate jazz clubs of Greenwich Village, a legendary music scene.
-Seek out smaller, less-known venues for a more authentic experience; check local listings for up-and-coming artists.
-Arrive early to grab a good seat and soak in the atmosphere.
+Seek out smaller, less-known venues for a truly authentic experience; expect smoky rooms and passionate performances.
+Arrive early to grab a good seat.

 Best time: September-November